crossbario/crossbar/docs/pages/gettingstarted.rst

     :align: center
     :alt: alternate text

 Moving on we will cover the next important feature of the Crossbar i.e  Remote Procedude Calls.
-Here a WAMP client will register a subroutine or a function to a particular topic, to be called by some other client hence it is called Callee.
-The Caller client can use the topic and call the remote procedure.
+Here a WAMP client will register a subroutine or a function to a particular topic, to be called by some other client hence it is called **Callee**.
+The **Caller** client can use the topic and call the remote procedure.

 RPC Example
 ===========
-The Callee client will implement the date procedure and register it to the topic "my.com.date", the Caller can call the date function to know the date of that particular client.
+The Callee client will implement the date procedure and register it to the topic **"my.com.date"**, the Caller can call the date function to know the date of that particular client.

 .. image:: assets/helloworldrpc.svg
     :align: center